Learn how to profile the performance of Web Audio apps in Chrome using

 - Audio callback timing in the timeline view

-It usually shows the missed deadlines or the big garbage collection stops that might cause unexpected audio glitches.
-This information is useful for triaging a bug.
-Chromium engineers will ask for tracing data if a local reproduction of the issue is not feasible.
-See The Trace Event Profiling Tool for general instructions on how to trace.
+It usually shows missed audio callback deadlines or big garbage collection that might cause unexpected audio glitches.
+This information is useful for understanding an underlying problem, so Chromium engineers will often ask it especially when the local reproduction is not feasible.
+The general instructions for tracing are available here.

-When you want to get a feel for how the application performs in the real world.
-DevTools shows you a running estimate of render capacity, which indicates how the web audio rendering engine is handling render tasks over a given render budget (for example, approximately 2.67ms @ 48KHz).
-If the capacity goes near 100%, that means your app is likely to produce glitches because the renderer is failing to finish the work in the render budget.
+With this extension, you can monitor a running estimate of render capacity, which indicates how the web audio renderer performs over a given render budget (e.g. approximately 2.67ms @ 48KHz).
+If the capacity goes near 100 percent, that means your app is likely to produce glitches because the renderer is failing to finish the work in the given budget.

 How to capture tracing data